Skip to content

 Start your day of sessions with a delicious breakfast open to all registered attendees.

-7:30-8:15 a.m.Leadership Coffee Talk
+7:30-8:15 a.m.Leadership Coffee Talk Breakfast (invite only)

 8:30-10:00 a.m.Chairs Forum: Trending Issues in Artificial Intelligence

 The CSG West Chair’s Forum on Artificial Intelligence (AI) will provide Western policymakers and other stakeholders an opportunity to learn about the latest applications of AI that are rapidly transforming industries and driving innovation across a wide array of fields.
 The session will also highlight legislative actions across Western states to address the potential misuses or unintended consequences of AI while balancing the need for technological innovation.
 Policymakers will learn about the latest applications of AI that are rapidly transforming industries and driving innovation across a wide array of fields.
-The session will also highlight legislative actions across Western states to address AI’s potential misuses or unintended consequences while balancing the need for technological innovation.

 8:30-9:20 a.m.Addressing the Health Care Affordability Crisis

 As health care spending nears one-fifth of the American economy, finding solutions to address rising health care costs is a priority among policymakers regardless of the state’s political landscape.
 This legislative learning lab will provide lawmakers an overview of the different strategies states are taking to address rising costs.
-This session will highlight various cost containment strategies including cost growth target initiatives set by Oregon and Utah and other policy solutions to encourage competition, promote transparency, and advance access to affordable health care.
+This session will highlight various cost containment strategies including cost growth initiatives set by Oregon and Washington and other policy solutions to encourage competition, promote transparency, and advance access to affordable health care.

 This Legislative Learning Lab is sponsored by Regence Blue Cross Blue Shield of Oregon